 Private rating and filtering systems

 Faced with the potential risk of the disintegration of the Internet through the development of various national barriers (filtering systems), W3C and other like-minded institutions made proactive moves proposing the implementation of user-controlled rating and filtering systems.
 In these systems, filtering mechanisms can be implemented by software on personal computers or at server level controlling Internet access.
+This method allows users to implement their own filtering systems without national intervention.
+It remains to be seen, however, whether governments will sufficiently trust their citizens to create their own filters.

 Content filtering based on geographical location